Kelvyn Alp: Political career

+The leadership of New Zealand Loyal has been disputed since Alp became leader on 30 November 2024, after its initial deregistration.
+Gunn asserts that she remains the leader, and that the party under Alp is a "fake NZ Loyal."
+In response, the Alp-managed New Zealand Loyal stated that the members had taken back control of the party, and that Gunn's attacks on the New Zealand Loyal leadership was "convenient flip-flopping designed to sow chaos and derail re-registration."

 Counterspin Media

 Alp is a director of and programme host for far right media platform Counterspin Media Limited.
 Counterspin streams on the Steve Bannon-led GTV network, whose content has been described as "a significant source of fake news and misinformation".
 A Counterspin contributor interrupted a press conference by New Zealand Prime Minister Jacinda Ardern in November 2021, loudly shouting misinformation about COVID-19 vaccines, leading Ardern to temporarily halt the event.

 Alp was an agitating force at the Convoy 2022 New Zealand protest between February and March 2022, calling for the protestors to storm parliament and arrest MPs.